tm-LBenson/saml-playground/README.md

 It supports:
 - ✅ **SP-initiated** login (you click “login” in the app)
 - ✅ **IdP-initiated** login (you click a tile/app in the IdP portal; IdP posts to ACS)
-- ✅ multiple connections (“tenants”) via `connections.json` — great for coworkers
+- ✅ multiple connections via file config or runtime imports (use /import) - great for coworkers

 > ⚠️ IdP-initiated SSO accepts unsolicited assertions.
 That’s fine for a playground, but in production you typically prefer SP-initiated + `InResponseTo` validation.